Safe-Surfer/SafeSurfer-Desktop/README.md

 arch: `make arch-pkg`
 rpm: use spec file in `support/linux/specs`
 exe: use iss file in `support\windows\build-windows-installer.iss`
+exe (32-bit): use iss file in `support\windows\build-windows-installer32.iss`

+Note: for use in inno scripts, you must adjust path to the compiled folder in the scripts

 ## License
 Copyright 2018 Safe Surfer